nnhsse202223/scheduling-app/README.md

 ### Main Files
   - Client folder: all files sent to client (html, css)
   - index.js contains all server code
   - The Database.js file contains the run file for the code, the function to call is script().
-The produced schedule will look similiar to this: [Master Schedule 2022-2023](https://drive.google.com/file/d/1KM-edDdXXMBrGBw3O3NRhsNZboAyz1wB/view?usp=sharing)
+The produced schedule will look similiar to this: *the ownership of this doc needs to be moved from a school email to a personal one/given to Mr. Schmit. we should also probably force it to make a copy* [Master Schedule 2022-2023](https://drive.google.com/file/d/1KM-edDdXXMBrGBw3O3NRhsNZboAyz1wB/view?usp=sharing)
-  - The TeacherData.csv ------.
-Example: *the ownership of this doc needs to be moved from a school email to a personal one/given to Mr. Schmit. we should also probably force it to make a copy* [2023-2024 TeacherData Spreadsheet](https://docs.google.com/spreadsheets/d/1OrJanY4l1BxetQadMx8MiPAeRn6vkfdEBdK5Q_P7ygM/edit?usp=sharing)
+  - The TeacherData.csv file.
+Example: [2023-2024 TeacherData Spreadsheet](https://docs.google.com/spreadsheets/d/1OrJanY4l1BxetQadMx8MiPAeRn6vkfdEBdK5Q_P7ygM/edit?usp=sharing)
   	- To get a csv file from a Google Spreadsheet, go to *File* => *Download* => *Comma Seperated Values (.csv)*
   - The WorkingClass.js file contains all the code that runs the genetic algorithm
   - The GeneticRepresenation.js file contains the code that lets you see the schedule in the terminal; this is very useful for debugging